Connect with others who understand.

 Connect With Others Who Understand

 Have you been given chemotherapy to treat your RA?
-Share your experience in the comments below, or by posting your story on myRAteam.
+How does it work for you, and what side effects have you experienced?
+Share your thoughts below, or by posting a comment on your Activities page.

 All updates must be accompanied by text or a picture.